Customs Duty vs VAT — What is the Difference?

 Customs duty is a trade tariff — a tax applied to goods imported from other countries, set by the UK government as part of its trade policy.
 The rate depends on two things: what the goods are (determined by the commodity code) and where they come from (the country of origin).
 The rates are published in the UK Global Tariff and range from zero for many industrial products to 12% or more for clothing and some agricultural goods.

 Customs duty is calculated on the customs value of the goods — the CIF value, meaning the cost of the goods plus insurance and freight to the UK border.
-It is a permanent cost; there is no mechanism for VAT-registered businesses to reclaim it.
-Whatever duty you pay, you pay — it simply increases your cost of goods.
+Unlike import VAT, it generally cannot be reclaimed, even by VAT-registered businesses — in most cases it simply increases your cost of goods.
+There are specific reliefs (returned goods relief, inward processing, and repayment claims where duty was overpaid), but these apply in narrow circumstances rather than as a routine offset.

 Duty rates can be reduced or eliminated if the goods qualify for a preferential rate under a UK trade agreement.
 The UK has agreements with over 70 countries, and if the goods meet the relevant rules of origin, you may pay a lower rate or nothing at all.